isabelandreatta1/Info-Science/Journal.md

 What should be some behaviours (at least 3) that we will need to include in our simulation to be a realistic approximation of the current situation in the world?
 Explain.

  One change would make our simulation more realistic which replicates human behaviour would be staying in close proximity to those similar to you.
 This can be done, for example, by assigning individuals nationality, and making them stick more often than those with different nationalities.
 Or it can be family groups, interests, occupation, age bracket, etc. Another behaviour would be how the virus affects people depending on their age and health.
 While it is equally contagious, long incubation period and mild symptoms might not deter people from continuing to meet up with people, and so that's another thing to take in account.
-Lastly,
+Lastly, this relates to the first point, but there are going to be areas of high population density and typically with younger people.
+These concentrated areas can be thought of as the centre of a city.

 **What did we do?**